sikelos13/reactive-thesis/README.md

 ```
 Clone the repository.
 Npm install inside the folder.
-Run your preferable script.
+Run your script with preferable option.
 ```

 ## How We built the Scripting/Parsing Tool.

 We worked on plain javascript ,gulp.js and node.js .
 For the parsing we use jscodeshift in order to develope the codemods of our choice.
-We use babel presets and babel cli in order to execute terminal commands within our js files
+We use babel presets and babel cli in order to execute terminal commands within our js files.
+Also commnader.js used for better cli usage.

 ## License